By the end of this section, you will be able to:

 American revolutionaries looked to the past for inspiration for their break with the British monarchy and their adoption of a republican form of government.
 The Roman Republic provided guidance.
 Much like the Americans in their struggle against Britain, Romans had thrown off monarchy and created a republic in which Roman citizens would appoint or select the leaders who would represent them.

 According to political theory, a republic requires its citizens to cultivate virtuous behavior; if the people are virtuous, the republic will survive.
 If the people become corrupt, the republic will fall.
 Whether republicanism succeeded or failed in the United States would depend on civic virtue and an educated citizenry.
 Revolutionary leaders agreed that the ownership of property provided one way to measure an individual’s virtue, arguing that property holders had the greatest stake in society and therefore could be trusted to make decisions for it.
 By the same token, non-property holders, they believed, should have very little to do with government.
-In other words, unlike a democracy, in which the mass of non-property holders could exercise the political right to vote, a republic would limit political rights to property holders, and only White male ones at that.
-In this way, republicanism exhibited a bias toward the White male elite, a preference that is partially understandable given the colonial legacy.
+In other words, unlike a democracy, in which the mass of non-property holders could exercise the political right to vote, a republic would limit political rights to property holders.
+In this way, republicanism exhibited a bias toward the elite, a preference that is understandable given the colonial legacy.
 During colonial times, wealthy planters and merchants in the American colonies had looked to the British ruling class, whose social order demanded deference from those of lower rank, as a model of behavior.
 Old habits died hard.

 In the 1780s, Benjamin Franklin carefully defined thirteen virtues to help guide his countrymen in maintaining a virtuous republic.
 His choice of thirteen is telling since he wrote for the citizens of the thirteen new American republics.
 These virtues were: